jsummers1221/AlternativeVotingSystemsThesis/README.md

 # Instructions:
 Download and run the AV_Simulation executable file.
-The application and console will open. <br>
+The application and console will open.
+This may take 15-30 seconds as the file loads. <br>
 The console will print out the candidate list when it is updated and will show you the Ranked Voting rounds in more detail.

+To run the source code for the application, install Python 3.9.0 or greater and install the matplotlib library (we used version 3.3.4).
+The rest of the libraries are included in the standard library.
+Then, run view_controller.py to start the program. <br>
+1. Download Python from here: https://www.python.org/downloads/
+2. In windows powershell, do the following:
+3. Run "pip install matplotlib" to install matplotlib.
+4. Navigate to the directory with the python files and run "python .\view_controller.py"

-Follow the instructions below.
+Follow the instructions below to operate the program.

 ## Select the Scenario
 ![](/images/pickscenario.png?raw=true) <br>